intellifi-nl/push-doc/spot_protocol.md

 HTTP
 ----

 HTTP comes with a lot of overhead if you would do a single post for every event (a spot can easily generate more than 100 events per second).
 The required headers for every post are responsible for this.
 That's why we encode the events with the earlier mentioned `spot protocol`.
-It allows us to send multiple events in a single post action.
+It allows us to send multiple events in a single HTTP post.
 We are basically wrapping the `spot protocol` into HTTP.

 We are using an extension of HTTP 1.1 to push events to the server as fast as possible.
-This is called [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+This extension is called [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 An HTTP post is started and kept 'open' for 1 second.
 Every event that is generated is directly written to the socket as one or more chunks (depending on size).
 The HTTP endpoint at the server is served by a [Node.js](http://nodejs.org/) application.
 Node.js has an event based architecture and directly provides us with events as chunks come in.
 As soon as the running HTTP post is 'finished' by the spot the server can write the downstream events (or commands) to the spot (if any avaialble).
 The spot immeditaly starts a new 'streaming' HTTP post when the post is finished.
 This approach gives serious presendence to upstream events, for now this is a good thing.
 Almost all events are upstream.
 Pleae take a look at the last paragraph for planned improvements on this approach.

 A big advantage of HTTP is that additional information can be encoded in the headers.
-We do add the software version of the client (in the `User-Agent` header) and we add the used `spot protocol` that is used (in the `Accept` and `Content-type` headers):
+We do add the software version of the client (in the `User-Agent` header) and we add the used `spot protocol` (in the `Accept` and `Content-type` headers):

 * JSON spot protocol: `text/x-intellifi-events`
 * PB spot protocol: `application/x-intellifi-events-pb`